dougmiller/theMetaCityArticles/023-pushing-to-multiple-remotes.md

 	fetch = +refs/heads/*:refs/remotes/tmc/*
 ```

-And see what git thinks about where it can push and pull to: `git remote -v`
+See what git thinks about where it can push and pull to: `git remote -v`

 ```
 github	git@github.com:dougmiller/theMetaCityArticles.git (fetch)